 “You mean I cannot keep them?”
 Khalgeth asked, crestfallen.

 “I did not say that,” the father said, resurrecting a faint glimmer of hope in Khalgeth’s eyes.
 “It is possible.
 We need to find out more before we can make a decision about this.”
 I looked over at Kelly, and, as though our minds were fused into one, she simultaneously turned to look at me, her panic-stricken expression mirroring my feelings.
 Black market?
 I had no question in my mind that she had focused on the exact same phrase.
-It was a reminder of the reality that Human lives were considered priceless, and I didn’t mean that in the warm and fuzzy “everyone is unique and special” sort of way.
+It was a reminder of the reality that our Human lives were considered priceless, and I didn’t mean that in the warm and fuzzy “we’re all unique and special” sort of way.

 “So,” the mother edged her way back into the conversation, “are you two just about ready to eat?”

 “Oh, yes, of course!” said the father, who apparently had to be reminded he was hungry.
 The two males sat down in their respective chairs, and the mother brought the metal bowls over and set the food in front of them.
 Next, she went back to retrieve her own food and, in addition, returned with a small plate, which she set down on the table in front of Kelly and me.